Fish scale: Ganoid scales

 Ganoid scales are found in the sturgeons, paddlefishes, gars, bowfin, and bichirs.
 They are derived from cosmoid scales and often have serrated edges.
 They are covered with a layer of hard enamel-like dentine in the place of cosmine, and a layer of inorganic bone salt called ganoine in place of vitrodentine.

 Ganoine is a characteristic component of ganoid scales.
-It is a glassy, often multi-layered mineralized tissue that covers the scales, as well as the cranial bones and fin rays in some non-teleost ray-finned fishes, such as gars, bichirs, and coelacanths.
+It is a glassy, often multi-layered mineralized tissue that covers the scales, as well as the cranial bones and fin rays in some non-teleost osteichthyans, such as gars, bichirs, and coelacanths.
 It is composed of rod-like apatite crystallites.
-Ganoine is an ancient feature of ray-finned fishes, being found for example on the scales of stem group actinopteryigian Cheirolepis.
+Ganoine is an ancient feature of ray-finned fishes, being found, for example, on the scales of stem group actinopterygian Cheirolepis.
 While often considered a synapomorphic character of ray-finned fishes, ganoine or ganoine-like tissues are also found on the extinct acanthodii.
-It has been suggested ganoine is homologous to tooth enamel in vertebrates or even considered a type of enamel.
+It has been suggested that ganoine is homologous to tooth enamel in vertebrates or can even considered a type of enamel.